Liver King

-Brian Michael Johnson (born March 2, 1978), known by his online alias Liver King, is an American health and fitness social media influencer and businessman.
+Brian Michael Johnson (born March 2, 1978), known by his online pseudonym Liver King, is an American internet personality, fitness influencer, and businessman.
 He is known for promoting what he calls an "ancestral lifestyle", claiming it was responsible for his bodybuilder physique, and included the consumption of raw organ meats, a practice for which Johnson has received criticism from medical professionals.
 Though he claimed to not rely on anabolic steroids or other supplements, it was revealed in 2022 that Johnson had been spending more than $11,000 a month on steroids to achieve his physique.
-In the 2025 Netflix documentary, Untold: The Liver King, Johnson denounced the carnivore diet and his promotion of it.
+In a 2025 Netflix documentary, Untold: The Liver King, Johnson denounced and criticized the carnivore diet and his promotion of it.

 Early life

-According to Johnson's website, the Johnson family were originally from Oklahoma, but Brian was born in Ceiba, Puerto Rico due to his father's job in the US Air Force, and soon after relocated to Lackland Air Force Base in San Antonio, Texas.
-When Brian's father, Philip D. Johnson, died suddenly while Brian was still an infant, he and his brother stayed in San Antonio due to a military-assisted living situation and were raised by their mother.
+According to Johnson's website, his family was originally from Oklahoma, but Brian was born at Naval Station Roosevelt Roads in Ceiba, Puerto Rico, while his father was serving in the United States Air Force.
+Shortly afterward, the family relocated to Lackland Air Force Base in San Antonio, Texas.
+Brian's father, Philip D. Johnson, died suddenly while Brian was still an infant.
+He and his brother remained in San Antonio through a military-assisted living program and were raised by their mother.

 Johnson claims that he was active in sports growing up, particularly BMX, but was undersized for his age, and had a bad speech impediment that required extensive speech therapy.
 He stated that he was bullied frequently, and claims that he was knocked unconscious after a bully punched him in the back of the head on the first day of middle school.

 He attended Texas Tech University and received a bachelor's degree in biochemistry.